Free shipping to the US on orders over $150

 Main Chicken Rice Bowl Donburi Under 30 Minutes Weeknight Meal

-In Japan, there are many donburi dishes in which warm rice is placed at the bottom of the bowl, and various ingredients are added on top.
+In Japan, there are many donburi dishes in which warm rice forms the base of the bowl, topped with various ingredients.
 These kinds of dishes are called donburi.
-In addition to oyakodon, there is also katsudon, with pork cutlet (tonkatsu), gyudon, with beef (gyu), and kaisendon, with kaisen (sashimi).
+In addition to oyakodon, there is also katsudon, with pork cutlet (tonkatsu), gyudon, with beef (gyu), and kaisendon, with assorted seafood slices (kaisen).

 Oyakodon is said to have originated in a long-established chicken restaurant during the Meiji Era (1868-1912).
 The idea of oyakodon was inspired by a customer who ate their leftover chicken by flavoring it with soy sauce, adding eggs, and placing it over rice.
 The dish was so delicious that it spread nationwide and became a favorite for children and adults.

 Today, outside of the home, oyakodon can be found at udon or soba noodle restaurants and in the bento corner of supermarkets and convenience stores.
-Since raw or soft-boiled eggs are preferred in Japan, a tender egg is key to a delicious oyakodon.
+Since raw or soft-boiled eggs are preferred in Japan, the tenderly cooked egg is key to a delicious oyakodon.
 The harmony of half-cooked egg, well-seasoned chicken, and white rice together is superb.

-Let’s cook this simple and yummy dish together!
+Let’s cook this simple and yummy dish together and enjoy the authentic taste of Japan!

 Overview